Notification from the Funding Source

 Unfortunately, the majority of grant proposals are not funded.
 Failure to receive funding during the first submission does not mean a project idea should be abandoned.
 Most funding sources will allow for resubmission of a proposal.
 Another option is to investigate alternative funding sources.

 - Resubmission: The first step is to get feedback from the funding source.
 Many federal programs will furnish comments made by reviewers to the applicant.
 This information will indicate where reviewers felt the project was weak and whether the proposal should be resubmitted after revision.
 Unfortunately, some funding sources (typically smaller foundations) do not provide feedback to applicants.
 However, it may be helpful to contact the funding source to see whether they will discuss the proposal.
 This option should be coordinated through the Office of Grant Services.

 - Alternative Funding Sources: If the project director cannot or does not want to pursue support from the same funding source, he/she may consider applying to alternative sources.
 In some cases, it may be worthwhile for the project director to scale down the project or to seek funding for only part of the project.
 The project director may also consider applying to smaller grant programs in order to establish a history of support before approaching major funding sources for larger grants.
-The Assistant Director for Grant Services will be available to provide assistance with investigating new funding sources and altering the project proposal.
+The Grant Services staff will be available to provide assistance with investigating new funding sources and altering the project proposal.